Connected Early Childhood Pathway Scholarship

 Priority will be given to:

-• Students in regional, rural and remote locations
+• Students residing in regional, rural and remote locations

-6. The University reserves the right to recover scholarship payments if your circumstances change and you no longer meet the eligibility criteria.
+• Charles Sturt University reserves the right to recover scholarship payments if your circumstances change or you withdraw from your course and no longer meet the eligibility criteria.

 Terms and Conditions

-By accepting the scholarship offer you agree to:
+By submitting a scholarship application you agree to:

 1. fulfil all requirements as set out in these guidelines.